 Virgil S. Childs

-He is married to Patricia Woods-Childs.
-They have three adult children and four grandchildren, who help to keep his life balanced.
+He is married to Patricia Woods-Childs and has three adult children and four grandchildren, who help to keep his life balanced.

 Vice President for Hispanic Ministries